 “There’s such value in working with a senior living-only agency because we know the ins and outs,” Brittany said.
 “All of our team is only working on senior living.
 We spend 100% of our day focused on senior living, and there’s no crossover with other markets.
 It’s all we do every day.
 From digital to print, and even our creative team, they understand senior living and have been on-site at communities.
 Plus, we can deliver a product quicker because our copywriters and designers understand the target market.”

-At Angell Marketing, our knowledgeable copywriting team has over 50 years of experience writing for the senior living market—experience a local agency can’t provide.
-With this background and expertise, their words reassure seniors about their reservations and fears and expertly educate them on complicated topics, helping them feel confident and ready to explore or choose a community lifestyle.
+At Angell Marketing, our knowledgeable copywriting team has over 50 years of senior living experience.
+Experience a local agency can’t provide.
+With this background and expertise, their words reassure seniors about their reservations and fears.
+They expertly educate them on complicated topics, helping them feel confident and ready to explore or choose a community lifestyle.

 What Sets Angell Marketing Apart